About the PPSC

 Role of the Prosecutor

-- intervening in proceedings that raise a question of public interest that may affect the conduct of prosecutions or related investigations;
+- Intervene in proceedings that raise a question of public interest that may affect the conduct of prosecutions or related investigations;

-- advising law enforcement agencies or investigative bodies on general matters relating to prosecutions and on particular investigations that may lead to prosecution;
+- Advise law enforcement agencies or investigative bodies on general matters relating to prosecutions and on particular investigations that may lead to prosecutions;

-- communicating with the media and the public on all matters respecting the initiation and conduct of prosecutions;
+- Communicate with the media and the public on all matters that involve the initiation and conduct of prosecutions;

-- exercising the authority of the Attorney General of Canada in respect of private prosecutions; and
+- Exercise the authority of the Attorney General of Canada in respect of private prosecutions; and

-- exercising any other power or carrying out any other duty or function assigned by the Attorney General that is compatible with the office of the Director.
+- Exercise any other power or carry out any other duty or function assigned by the Attorney General of Canada that is compatible with the Office of the Director of Public Prosecutions.

-Under section 3(9), the Director may also exercise the powers or duties of the Attorney General under the Extradition Act or the Mutual Legal Assistance in Criminal Matters Act.
+- act, when requested by the Attorney General of Canada, in matters under the Extradition Act and the Mutual Legal Assistance in Criminal Matters Act.

 - Date modified: